richardeschloss/nuxt-stories/stories/en/Objectives.md

 # My Ideal Workflow

-Rant warning: this is mostly a rant.
-You may wish to start with the [Documentation](/stories/en/Documentation)

 ## What I want
 I want to be able to develop applications at the speed of thought.
 I want those applications to aggregate information and display that information in a manner that suits my specific personal preferences.
 I want those applications to just work and be easy to maintain.
 But, if I think of every application as a collection of components strung together, it's really perfectly ironed out components I want that are easy to design, tweak and reuse anytime.

 My existing workflow for solving problems is flawed.
 It might involve manual data entry into outdated spreadsheets, or manually navigating to multiple websites for information I want, or jumping in and out of mobile apps.
 The workflow is made even slower when those websites don't prioritize the delivery of content.